reedanders/veho-evaluation-client/README.md

 ```

 ### Overview of implementation
 The conversation application is very similar in structure to a dashboard app.
 It has a fixed sidebar with links and a larger content area that updates based on which link is selected.
-Local data is simulated with a dummy api call.
-I also had time to make the app mobile first, meaning the sidebar is collapsibe at a mobile media size.
+Data is simulated and manipulated locally.

 ### Limitations